This feature requires Author user level or higher.

 - Type in your campaign details in the fields provided.

 - Check the boxes next to any additional settings or tracking options that you want to include.

 The *|RSSITEM:TITLE|* merge tag can be used in the subject line of your RSS Campaign to pull in the title of your most recent blog post, but you should thoroughly test your campaign before you send.
 A few factors contribute to whether the title of the most recent post will always display.

 The Template step is where you'll choose the layout you want to use.
-You can create an RSS Campaign from any of the available templates, but we offer a few options designed specifically for RSS.
-If you need to, you can switch templates later.
+You can create an RSS Campaign from any of the available templates, and use our RSS content blocks to pull content from your feed into your campaign layout.
+If needed, you can switch templates later.

 The Design step is where you'll design your campaign.

 Use RSS content blocks pre-loaded with our RSS merge tags to customize the content that's pulled into your campaign.

 RSS merge tags pull information from your feed into your campaigns and tell our system what to look for when checking your feed.
 If these tags are missing, your emails will deliver without content.

 The Confirm step is where you'll review your campaign.